frePPLe/frepple/doc/erp-integration/odoo-connector/installation-and-configuration.rst

     | The addon is also available from the `odoo app store <https://apps.odoo.com/apps/modules/16.0/frepple/>`_

   * | **Configure the Odoo server**
-    | FrePPLe needs to be loaded as a server wide module.
-This is achieved
+    | If your odoo instance is running in multi-database mode you need to
-      by updating an option in the Odoo configuration file odoo.conf:
+      add the frePPLe addon as a server wide module.
+This is achieved by updating an option in the Odoo configuration file odoo.conf: "server_wide_modules = web,frepple"
-      "server_wide_modules = base,web,frepple"
+    | You can skip this step for single-database odoo configurations.

   * | **Configure the Odoo addon**
     | The module adds some configuration on the company.
 You can edit these